 How do I know if my phone or tablet is compatible?

-If what you are using is inferior to the ones on the list or you are not sure, just download the DJI GO 4 App to have a test.
+If what you are using is not in the list or older, you just need to make sure your device meets the system requirements of DJI GO 4, then you can download the App and have a test.

-If it’s not working, you’ll need to consider getting a new one.
+If none of the above works for you, you’ll need to consider getting a new one.

 What you will learn in this article

 As you may need a new device, so it’s better to go with the latest ones that have the most powerful processor so you don’t need to update it too soon.
 Here is the list of the best tablet and smartphones for DJI Mavic Pro, Mavic Air, Mavic 2 and Spark.

 If you are looking for a tablet that only uses for your Mavic or Phantom drones, then this is it.
 The ultra-bright screen is designed for outdoor use, especially in direct sunlight, you don’t need any monitor hood or sunshade to get a clear view.
 It comes with a built-in battery that allows you to fly for more than 4 hours.
 The only thing I would say is the price.
 If you are not a pro user, you should go with a tablet that can also be used for entertainment.